raissamiranda/Multi-client-blog-with-TCP-protocol-and-threaded-sockets/README.md

 ./bin/server <addressType> <portNumber>
 ```

-Open a new terminal for each clients you need and specify the serverIP and the same port number:
+Open a new terminal for each clients you need and specify the server IP and the same port number:
+It's recommended to use 127.0.0.1 for IP.
 ```
 ./bin/client <serverIP> <portNumber>
 ```